-Like hot chocolate and apple pie, some things can be counted on to bring comfort every fall.
+Some things can be counted on to bring comfort every fall.
 Unfortunately, the college application process isn't one of them.
 In fact, for your child, it probably ranks right up there with going to a new school or wearing that first pair of eyeglasses.
 It's easy for your child to feel overwhelmed while trying to manage numerous applications, each with varying deadlines and requirements.
-Just imagine if you had to fill out multiple tax returns this year--and your future job depended on it!
+Just imagine if you had to fill out multiple tax returns this year — and your future job depended on it!

 What's required in the application?

 A typical college application has standard requirements, including:

 List of extracurricular activities, hobbies, and interests

 Reference letters (usually from teachers but occasionally from someone in the community)

 High school grade transcript

 The key is for your child to present all of this information in the best possible light.
 Though your child won't have any flexibility in the presentation of his or her personal information, grades, or SAT/ACT scores, he or she will have an opportunity to stand out from the pack with reference letters and the personal essay.
 Not surprisingly, then, these two items are very important.

 Your child should spend some time thinking about the teachers whom he or she wants to write the recommendation letters.
 Also, your child should allow plenty of time for the teacher to write the reference, and tell the teacher what to do when finished (i.e., send the letter directly to the college — in which case a prestamped, preaddressed envelope should be provided — or give it back for inclusion with the rest of the application).